 If you’re self-isolating

-You should make a plan for the care and welfare of your animal or livestock in case you need to self-isolate.
+You should make a plan for the care and welfare of animals in your care, in case you need to self-isolate.
 You should arrange for someone else who is not self-isolating or use professional services to care for your animals.
 You should notify anyone caring for your animals on your behalf in advance that you’re self-isolating and arrange a no-contact service where possible.

 If there is no one to help, you should contact your vet or yard manager.
 Recognised trade bodies or associations may also be able to support you.